defenseunicorns/uds-core/README.md

 ### Using UDS Core in Production

-While the UDS Bundles above can be use for dev and test environments and include a K3d cluster, UDS Core publishes a UDS Package that is inteded to be used with your own UDS Bundle.
+While the UDS Bundles published by this repo can be use for dev and test environments and include a K3d cluster, UDS Core also publishes a UDS Package that is intended to be used in your own UDS Bundle.
 You can use the [k3d-core-demo bundle](./bundles/k3d-standard/README.md) as an example.

 ---